Green Naugahyde

 Green Naugahyde is the seventh studio album by rock group Primus, released by ATO Records and Prawn Song on September 12, 2011, in Europe, and on September 13, 2011, in the United States.
 It is the band's first album since 1999's Antipop, and features their first new material since 2003's Animals Should Not Try to Act Like People EP.
 It is the only Primus album to feature Jay Lane on drums, as he left the band in September 2013.

-The album's title comes from the lyrics to the song "Lee Van Cleef", which describe a group of friends watching movies featuring Lee Van Cleef and Clint Eastwood, and driving a yellow Studebaker with a green Naugahyde interior.
+The album's title comes from the lyrics to the song "Lee Van Cleef", which describes a group of friends watching movies featuring Lee Van Cleef and Clint Eastwood, and driving a yellow Studebaker with a green Naugahyde interior.

 Background

 Primus had been on recording hiatus since 2003, with the trio's members working on a variety of other projects.

 Green Naugahyde is the only Primus album to feature drummer Jay Lane alongside perennial bassist/vocalist Les Claypool and guitarist Larry LaLonde.
 Lane had previously been a member for a brief period in 1988 with Claypool and original guitarist Todd Huth, and has been involved with a number of Claypool's side projects, such as The Holy Mackerel, Colonel Les Claypool's Fearless Flying Frog Brigade, and Sausage, which was itself a reunion of the 1988 Primus lineup.
 Claypool has stated that "[Lane] coming back has just breathed life back into the project.
 We did some touring, and we decided, "Let's go make a record," because we were creating things on the road."
 He also stated:

 I wasn’t that excited about doing Primus again, but Larry and I were hanging out, and that friendship was rekindled.
 It was very apparent that it wasn’t going to happen with [then former drummer] Tim Alexander, and he wasn’t that excited about doing things again.
 So, we talked to Jay Lane, and we actually had a jam with Jay Lane, and he brought this huge ball of energy back into the room from the very second he started playing, and that's the main reason we’re doing it again.
 There's this creative flow again that hasn’t been there in a long time.